MirceaStefanescu/Portofolio/README.md

 # Portofolio

-This repository is a monorepo that contains multiple projects.
-Each project is a module under the `modules/` directory.
+This repository contains multiple projects.
+Each project lives at the repository root in its own folder.

 ## Structure

-- `modules/` - all project modules live here
-  - `modules/<Module Name>/` - one module per folder
+- `<Project Name>/` - one project per folder at the repo root

-## Module Guidelines
+## Project Guidelines

-- Each module should include a `README.md` with:
+- Each project should include a `README.md` with:
   - short description
   - tech stack
   - current status
   - how to run/build/test
-- Keep module directories self-contained.
+- Keep project directories self-contained.
-- If a module has separate apps, use subfolders such as:
+- If a project has separate apps, use subfolders such as:
   - `frontend/`
   - `backend/`
   - `infra/`
   - `docs/`

-## Current Modules
+## Current Projects

 - `Full Stack E-commerce Application with Angular and Spring Boot`